 - Running terrain

-Mostly flat, on a mixture of pavement and mud.
+Mostly flat, on a mixture of pavement, dirt tracks and road.

 - Ground surface of barefoot runs